 Fill out THIS FORM to buy your test.
-A physician from an independent network will review your information and order the test for you (U.S. only; eligibility restrictions may apply).Learn more
+A physician from an independent network will review your information and, if appropriate, order the test for you (U.S. only).Learn more

 Your genetic makeup can have a major influence on how you process medications.
 In fact, genetic factors can account for up to 95% of how you respond to medications.1

 Depending on your genes, your body may break down a drug too slowly or too quickly, which may result in potential side effects, or no effect at all.